NLPatVCU/multitasking_transformers/README.md

 pre-trained models are currently available that multitask over eight clinical note tasks.

-This codebase can be utilized to replicate results for a currently in-review AMIA paper.
+This codebase can be utilized to replicate results for our paper.
 See the Replication section for details.
 # Installation